dotnet/docs-aspire/docs/messaging/rabbitmq-integration.md

 title: .NET Aspire RabbitMQ integration
-description: Learn how to use the .NET Aspire RabbitMQ message-broker integration, which includes both hosting and client integrations. ms.topic: how-to ms.date: 10/04/2024
+description: Learn how to use the .NET Aspire RabbitMQ message-broker integration, which includes both hosting and client integrations. ms.topic: how-to ms.date: 10/07/2024
+uid: rabbitmq-integration
 ---

 # .NET Aspire RabbitMQ integration

 [!INCLUDE [includes-hosting-and-client](../includes/includes-hosting-and-client.md)]

 [RabbitMQ](https://www.rabbitmq.com/) is a reliable and mature messaging and streaming broker, which is easy to deploy on cloud environments, on-premises, and on your local machine.
-The .NET Aspire RabbitMQ integration enables you to connect to existing RabbitMQ instances, or create new instances from .NET with the `docker.io/library/rabbitmq` container image.
+The .NET Aspire RabbitMQ integration enables you to connect to existing RabbitMQ instances, or create new instances from .NET with the [`docker.io/library/rabbitmq` container image](https://hub.docker.com/_/rabbitmq).

 <!--
 Overview of the thing we're integrating with, why you'd want to use it, and what you can do with it.